Paul-Lazunko/structuromise/README.md

 const myFourthHandler: IStructureItem = {
   id: 'myFourthHandler',
   after: ['myFirstHandler'],
-  type: 'error', // specify type as error if you want to handle it when all handlers in after will be failed
+    // specify type as "error" if you want to handle it when all handlers in after will be failed
+  type: 'error',
   handler: async(data: any): Promise<void> => {
     // the data object will has next structure:
     // {